Souradip2000/C-STL-/README.md

 # C++ STL:
-Notes of the tutorial of C++ STL by Raj Vikramaditaya
+Notes of the C++ STL Tutorial by Raj Vikramaditaya